tongochi/DEX/README.md

 - Human-readable NFT content.
 - Burn NFT after withdrawing funds.
 - Return NFT to user if he transferred it to the collection address before lockup period end (maybe).

+## Swap
+Swap is based on ton-connect and [ston.fi](https://ston.fi/) swap contracts.

+User connect theirs wallets to the app, then choose tokens to swap in the form, then the transaction in sent to the wallet to be confirmed and then processed.